ceso/smigle-lagom/README.md

 ## Contributing

-Contributions to Smigle Lite are welcome!
+Contributions to Smigle lagom are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b my-new-feature`